kyzooghost/blockchain-developer-bootcamp-final-project/README.md

 ## TESTING

-To run the test suite, you can use either one of:
+To run the test suite, you can use either

     truffle test

+or

     npm test